 Technicolor Fire: Fire Emblem has red-orange-yellow flames.
 Lunatic, meanwhile, has green-blue flames.

-Kotetsu: Anyways, we heroes should be fighting bad guys who carry machine guns and are like, "Badadadadadadada—" BOOM!
+Kotetsu: Us heroes should be fighting real bad guys, ya know.
+Like guys with machine guns, "Badadadadadadada—" BOOM!
 Kotetsu: Eh?

 Barnaby:Jake Martinez's sentence is 250 years.
-I can interrogate him after all this is over.
+I don't think he's going anywhere soon.

 Two minutes later, Ouroboros is announcing that they're taking the entire city of Sternbild hostage to ensure Jake's release.

-The Movie: or even two, first "Tiger and Bunny: The Beginning" premiered in September '12 and it's purpose was to introduce new masses into the franchise with a partial recap of the first two episodes and a complete new story in the second half which chronologically takes place before episode three.
+The Movie: Two movies, first "Tiger and Bunny: The Beginning" premiered in September '12 and it's purpose was to introduce new masses into the franchise with a partial recap of the first two episodes and a complete new story in the second half which chronologically takes place before episode three.
 "Tiger and Bunny: The Rising", scheduled for February 2014 is an entirely new animated project and a sequel to the TV series.

 Translation Convention: Since the series does take place in a futuristic Manhattan, most of the characters are assumed to be speaking English instead of Japanese.
 This is supported by the fact that all of the text/signs/writing is written in English, despite Kotetsu's comical inability to understand or pronounce the episode titles.